stellar/js-stellar-sdk/docs/reference/examples.md

 var account = await server.loadAccount(sourcePublicKey);

-// Right now, there's one `StellarSdk.Fees` function that fetches the base fee.
+// Right now, there's one function that fetches the base fee.
 // In the future, we'll have functions that are smarter about suggesting fees,
 // e.g.: `fetchCheapFee`, `fetchAverageFee`, `fetchPriorityFee`, etc.
-var fee = await StellarSdk.Fees.fetchBaseFee();
+var fee = await server.fetchBaseFee();

 var transaction = new StellarSdk.TransactionBuilder(account, { fee })